-The following measures have been taken to improve energy efficiency within the Trust during the financial year 2021/22.
+The following measures have been taken to improve energy efficiency within the Trust during the financial year 2022/23.

-- · Installation of new energy efficient boilers in Oakway Academy and Sir Christopher Hatton Academy - Replacement of single glazed windows and improved flat roof insulation to Orchard House at Sir Christopher Hatton Academy. - Consistent messages and drive to reduce consumption with staff and pupils raise awareness of energy wastage through staff bulletin - Alteration of boiler activation times and thermostatic controls to reduce energy consumption - Encouragement to hold meetings and training on line where possible to reduce emissions through travel - · All replacement lights now replaced routinely with LED lights - Motion Sensor controlled lights in toilets and rolled out to classrooms - Review of external security lighting
+- Consistent messages and drive to reduce consumption with staff and pupils raise awareness of energy wastage through staff bulletin - Increased energy prices have resulted in a natural awareness of consumption amongst staff to protect the school budget - Alteration of boiler activation times and thermostatic controls to reduce energy consumption - Encouragement to hold meetings and training on line where possible to reduce emissions through travel - · All replacement lights now replaced routinely with LED lights on a rolling programme - Motion Sensor controlled lights in toilets and rolled out to classrooms - · Review and modernisation of external security lighting - Replacement of Boiler Rooms including successful bid to install air source heat pump in main boiler room at Sir Christopher Hatton.